Skip to main content

 2 mentions Positive Neutral Negative

-Users feel that the gameplay duration of 10-20 minutes does not justify the cost of the game, suggesting it should be offered for free instead.
+Users feel that the gameplay experience is too short, with 10-20 minutes being insufficient to justify a purchase, suggesting that the game should be offered for free instead.

 • “10-20 minutes of gameplay isn't worth the money; the game should be free, in my opinion.”